skdishansachin/skdishansachin.github.io/README.md

--   Add more gifs for the main layout
+-   Add more posts
--   Add styles to the links [50%]
--   Add styles to the scroll bar
+-   Add the substrck newsletter services
--   SEO improvements
--   Add Open Graph (OG) images
--   Play with date formate
+-   contact us like form